A B C D E F G H I J K L M N O P Q R S T U V W X Y Z Ref

 ariya (Pali: अरिय, IAST: ariya; also shortened to Pāli: अय्य, IAST: ayya) = noble being or sublime being – see arya (Sanskrit ≫ main entry).

-ariya atthangika magga (Pāli: अरिय अट्ठङ्गिक मग्ग, IAST: ariya + aṭṭhaṅgika + magga ; Sanskrit: आर्याष्टाङ्गमार्ग, IAST: āryāṣṭāṅgamārga ; Tibetan: འཕགས་པའི་ལམ་ཡན་ལག་བརྒྱད་པ་, pakpé lam yenlak gyépa ; Wylie: ‘phags pa’i lam yan lag brgyad pa, also: Tibetan: འཕགས་ལམ་གྱི་ཡན་ལག་བརྒྱད་, paklam gyi yenlak gyé; Wylie: ‘phags lam gyi yan lag brgyad) = The Noble Eightfold Path, literally “8-fold path of the noble ones”, which comprises eight practices:
+ariya atthangika magga (Pāli: अरिय अट्ठङ्गिक मग्ग, IAST: ariya + aṭṭhaṅgika + magga ; Sanskrit: आर्याष्टाङ्गमार्ग, IAST: āryāṣṭāṅgamārga ; Tibetan: འཕགས་པའི་ལམ་ཡན་ལག་བརྒྱད་པ་, pakpé lam yenlak gyépa ; Wylie: ‘phags pa’i lam yan lag brgyad pa, also: Tibetan: འཕགས་ལམ་གྱི་ཡན་ལག་བརྒྱད་, paklam gyi yenlak gyé; Wylie: ‘phags lam gyi yan lag brgyad) = The Noble Eightfold Path, literally “eightfold path of the noble ones”.
+The Noble Eightfold Path was part of the Buddha’s first teaching (along with the Four Noble Truths) following his enlightenment in Bodh Gaya, which he gave at the Deer Park in Sarnath.
+It comprises eight practices:

-training in meditation (or contemplation) (samadhi) = right effort, mindfulness and concentration.
+samadhi: (training in meditation or contemplation) = (6) right effort, (7) right mindfulness and (8) right concentration.

 The Noble Eightfold Path also forms part of the 37 factors of enlightenment (sattatimsa bodhipakkhiya dhamma).